-The inflorescence is a dome shaped branched doubly compound array composed of individual corymbs (clusters of flowers that appear flat-topped due to varying stalk length of each flower in the cluster and each sub-branch of the cluster).
-Each sub-part of the overall inflorescence is composed of several individually stalked corymbs.
+The floral array is a dome shaped branched doubly compound array composed of individual corymbs (clusters of flowers that appear flat-topped due to varying stalk length of each flower in the cluster and each sub-branch of the cluster).
+Each sub-part of the overall array is composed of several individually stalked corymbs.
 There can be smaller axillary clusters from the upper leaf whorl.

-Flowers: Each corymb has a varying number of flowers, each flower with purple to pale pink tubular calyx (can occasionally be whitish in certain light conditions).
-Within each flower are 4 to 7 small florets that have 5 stamens with whitish anthers and a style that is white, branched and protrudes from the floret throat.
+Flowers: Each corymb has a varying number of flower heads.
+Within each flower head are 4 to 7 small florets that have 5 stamens with whitish anthers and a style that is white, branched and protrudes from the floret throat.
 These florets are so slim that it appears the flower itself is a bunch of white styles.
+Each floret has a purple to pale pink tubular corolla (can occasionally be whitish in certain light conditions).
 The base of these florets form the seed.
 The flowerhead is cylindric in shape and on the outside has 4 to 5 series of oblong phyllaries, the inner series longer, the outer shorter, usually pink in color at flowering time and occasionally hairy.

-Seed: Fertile florets produce a dry 5-ribbed seed with numerous long bristles for wind dispersion.
+Seed: Fertile florets produce a dry 5-ribbed seed (a cypsela) with numerous long bristles for wind dispersion.